 You said that you came to the program very discouraged and unmotivated, what changed that for you?

 Sarah made me feel confident about taking one small step at a time.
-I signed up for the five day free trial of everything so I could check out all of her programs.
-Then, I started the Diastasis Fix right away.
+I started the Diastasis Fix right away.
 I spent every day practicing breathing for a couple of weeks, as well as trying not to clench my glutes and lean back with my shoulders in standing.
 Seems like nothing, but I was honestly blown away by the change in my body!
 Breathing practice also puts you in a more meditative place which I needed with the frantic pace of my daily life as a teacher and mom.

 It seems like taking this one step led to a lot of positive changes, not just physically, am I right?

 Yes, after I started the Diastasis Fix, Sarah did an accountability challenge in the private Facebook group.
 I was finally in a place mentally to set some goals for myself.
 I started eating healthier and decreased sweets.
 This was really hard for me until I started seeing results.
 The idea of regaining some of the old me was a huge motivator.
 This motivation looked like consistency for me - I had always been so hot and cold because nothing ever changed.
 Now that my diastasis was starting to improve, and I was feeling like maybe I could get stronger, I was extremely motivated!